Sivhila/cs50-finale/README.md

 # cs50-finale
-this is my final project for cs50, i will be attempting build a web app that will offer academic university or college assignments and research papers at a fee
+this is my final project for cs50, i will be attempting to build a web app that will offer academic university or college assignments and research papers at a fee.